Serge Mouangue: Career

 Following his schooling, whilst in Australia, Mouangue was approached by Renault and asked to join their team as a designer.
 He returned to France to work with the company.
 Mouangue was later sent to work in Japan, as part of the Renault-Nissan Alliance.
 He worked as part of the Creative Box Inc. a think tank run by Nissan.
 Whilst working in Japan, Mouangue worked on concept cars such as the 'Kwid' concept car, a car tailored to the clientele of India.
 Mouangue worked in Japan for five years, but has since stopped working for Renault and now operates as a small business start-up and design correspondent, currently working closely with sustainable materials developer "WooDoo".

 Mouangue has continuously drawn and designed in his own time, alongside his career.
 In Japan, he chose to embark on a side-project aimed at portraying his cultural experiences as a Cameroonian in Japan.
 His first major artistic project was a series of kimono, developed with a couple traditional kimono makers, first Tokyo based kimono designer Kururi, and then Kyoto-based kimono and fabric designer and producer Odasho, in 2007.
 His creative platform "Wafrica", was developed as a way to keep creative ownership of his work.
 Later art pieces such as "Blood Brothers" gained critical acclaim and were exhibited on an international level.
 Mouangue became a fellow of TED in 2011.
 Subsequent works include a range of scents, live performances, and collaborative installations with Toyota.

 In November 2020, Mouangue participated in a Chatham House, UK-Africa investment summit, to discuss methods of sustainable investment and international cooperation.
+He also had his artwork used by editor Ashley Bellet in her book "New Approaches to Decolonizing Fashion History and Period Styles, Re-Fashioning Pedagogies" a book outlining concepts similar to Mouangue's third aesthetic concept.

+In 2024, Mouangue secured his first solo exhibition in Japan at Marubeni Gallery in Tokyo.
+Running for one month, the exhibition focuses on the amalgamation of cultural influences in Mouangue's work, incorporating his Kimonos, masks and other works.
+Concepts like the third aesthetic are used to indicate the work's ability to rise above tradition and cultural rigidity.